ChrisK-1616/PANDA-Python/README.md

 Deletion will only occur if the appointment is found and if it fails then a suitable message is returned in the HTTP response JSON string

-Desing Thinking, Missing Functions and Opportunities for Further Refactoring and Additional Features
+Design Thinking, Missing Functions and Opportunities for Further Refactoring and Additional Features
 ====================================================================================================

  1. Why choose Django for the framework?
 Yes it is one of the larger "full stack" frameworks and we are not interested in the frontend, however it is a